jsnbly/milestone3/README.md

 ## Testing
 Manual testing was used to test the user interface elements while developing this application examples processes used can be seen below

-Automated HTML Validation was achived using W3 Validators
+Automated HTML Validation was achived using W3 Validators on https://validator.w3.org/ and https://jigsaw.w3.org/css-validator/

 - Testing Search Fuction
 1. Load Webpage